 The strict prohibition of photography has been enhanced for several decades now.
 While most visitors assume that this should prevent the flashing of cameras from affecting the art, the real reason is a legal one.

 In the 1980s, the Vatican decided to undertake a comprehensive restoration of the paintings in the chapel.
 To generate funds for this endeavor, they were looking for a sponsor.
 The Japanese Nippon Television Network Corporation chipped in with 4.2 million US$.

 In return for funding the renovation, Nippon TV received exclusive rights to photography and video of the restored art.
 The company produced multiple documentaries and other publications featuring their exclusive photos and footage of the Sistine Chapel restoration.

 As reported in the New York Times, the deal actually lasted only for the restoration period for each section and the three years that followed.
 The final phase was the famous Last Judgement.
-It was completed in 1994 so that the exclusive NTV rights expired in 1997.
+It was completed in 1994 so the exclusive NTV rights expired in 1997.

 The ban on photography within the chapel remains in effect despite the waning of the terms of Nippon’s deal.
 Beware that publishing pictures of the chapel’s interiors as well as exteriors is illegal – whether for commercial or editorial use.

 If you choose to pin this important post for future reference, please use one of these pictures:

 Did You Enjoy This Post?
 Then You Might Like Also These:

 *Important disclaimer: I did lots of research for this post and cite only sources that look trustworthy.
 However, I’m providing this information and tips as a convenience and for informational purposes only.
 They are by no means official legal advice.
 Most of all, I bear no responsibility for the accuracy and legality.